Keyfactor/keyfactor-go-client/readme_source.md

-# Keyfactor Command Go Client SDK
+# Keyfactor Command Go Client
-Client SDK in Golang for the Keyfactor Command Web API
+The client is a Golang module for the Keyfactor Command Web API

 ### Usage
 This module's primary use is as a client to connect to Keyfactor Command using the Command API.